 Race Recap: You Yangs 30

-The turn around of me doing my race recap after an event is usually pretty quick.
+The turnaround of me doing my race recap after an event is usually pretty quick.
 However, the circumstances leading up to this event meant that it took me a lot longer to process, and thus meant a delay in my review.

 I will be honest, even now I still have no idea how I feel about this event.
 It could be weeks or months until I have been able to fully process this accomplishment, and not be shrouded in the mental load of the events leading up prior.